See what there is to do in Knoxville during the winter, along with the best places to stay, what to pack, and more!

 Escape rooms are always a fun activity, especially with a group of family or friends.

-If you’re looking for an activity to do indoors during the winter in Knoxville, then an escape room may be it!
+If you’re looking for an activity to do indoors on those cold wintery days in Knoxville, then an escape room may be it!

 Knoxville has two major escape rooms to choose from: